voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

 .. note::

+    See :class:`BDDDatasetExporter <fiftyone.utils.bdd.BDDDatasetExporter>`
-    See :class:`fiftyone.utils.bdd.BDDDatasetExporter` for parameters that
-    can be passed to methods like
+    for parameters that can be passed to methods like :meth:`SampleCollection.export() <fiftyone.core.collections.SampleCollection.export>`
-    :meth:`SampleCollection.export() <fiftyone.core.collections.SampleCollection.export>`
     to customize the export of datasets of this type.